aklos/save-notification/README.md

 # save-notification package

-Shows notification whenever you save a file, to make it easier to tell if you've successfully saved.
+A plugin for atom.io that shows a notification whenever you save a file.
+Simple.